 The idea?
 Create a small 10 x 10 pixel transparent image that links to a secret URL (i.e. your trap page).

 The image is invisible to humans, but bots will follow the URL and end up on your secret page.

 Simply log how many times your secret page is visited and match that against the total number of visits.

-You'll have a good guess of the amount of bot traffic that your website receives.
+You'll then have a good guess of the amount of bot traffic that your website receives.